thermal paper

 • Chloroform

-These products will penetrate through the paper and rob it of its surface color.
-Organic solvents will remove any thermal paper prints, which can be disastrous if exposed to paper with important information, such as duplicate credit card details.
+These products will penetrate the paper and rob it of its surface color.
+Organic solvents will remove any thermal paper prints, which can be disastrous if exposed to paper with important information, such as exact credit card details.

 9. Near adhesives

-Physically, adhesives will entangle the paper, stopping unwinding and usage of the thermal roll.
+Physically, adhesives will entangle the paper, stopping unwinding and using the thermal roll.
 Some adhesives may contain organic solvents such as ester and ketones that may cause color formation.
 Self-adhesive cellophane contains a plasticizer, which will fade printed images.

 10. In dusty places